tcho6319/JGibson-Portfolio/documents/design-journey.md

     - Want to purchase the client's art.
   - **Design Ideas and Choices**
     - We will include another filter button called "Available" that, when clicked, would show the pieces that the client would like to sell.
-    - On the Gallery page, we will include a message that directs the user to the contact page if they would like to purchase a piece.
+    - On the Gallery page, we will include a message that explains what the Available album is when the Available button is clicked..
+    - On the single image view of a piece, we will indicate that the piece is Available if it is in the Available album
     - We will not list the price of the piece.
   - **Rationale**
     - The filter button creates a more personalized experience for target audience members who solely wish to purchase the client's work so that they do not have to unnecessarily browse through her art and guess whether or not a piece is on sale.
     - The message on the Gallery page guides the process of requesting to purchase a piece by directing the user to the contact/purchase form.
 By having the message right on the page where the gallery is, the user would see the instructions easily and know how to request an available piece.
+    - By including the detail that the piece is Available in single image view, we would direct the user to the contact page so that they can request purchase.
+In case the user does not click on the Available album right away, this identification of availability on the single image view will inform the user who is interested in buying the piece.
     - We did not list the price of the piece in case the client would like to negotiate a price with a potential buyer.